mahmoudnafifi/APAP-bias-correction-for-illumination-estimation-methods/README.md

 The main procedure is performed in 'projective_biasCorrection' function which has the followings parameters:

--data: a structure that contains the following fields:
+-`data`: a structure that contains the following fields:

 1- `gt`: Nx3 ground truth illuminant vectors

 2- `illuminant_method_name`: Nx3 initial estimated illuminant vectors.
+I.e., the variable should be named with the illuminant method name.

-   -ill_method: a string of the illuminant method name.
-It should match the name of the filed in the 'data' struct.
+   -`ill_method`: a string of the illuminant method name.
+It should match the name of the filed in the `data` struct.

--method: it can be 'P', 'APAP', or 'APAP-LUT'
+-method: it can be `'P'`, `'APAP'`, or `'APAP-LUT'`

 -param: method parameters